Watch this short video to hear our Pathway Lead, Dr Nick Baron introduce the Pathway and research environment at Nottingham:

-Applicants interested in applying for entry October 2018 should express their interest please contact Dr Badcock (sarah dot badcock at nottingham dot ac dot uk) and Dr Baron (nick dot baron at nottingham dot ac dot uk) as soon as possible before 22 December 2017 (we cannot consider any enquiries or expressions of interest after that date), sending your CV, a one-page note on your preparation and motivation to conduct research to PhD level in modern Russian socio-economic history, and a one-page outline of your proposed research topic.
+Applicants interested in applying for entry October 2020 should please contact Dr Badcock (sarah dot badcock at nottingham dot ac dot uk) and Dr Baron (nick dot baron at nottingham dot ac dot uk) as soon as possible before 1 December 2019 (we cannot consider any enquiries or expressions of interest after that date), sending your CV, a one-page note on your preparation and motivation to conduct research to PhD level on a topic in Russian and East European history or cultural studies, using social science methods, and a one-page outline of your proposed research topic.
 We can advise on your eligibility and the fit of your proposed research with our interests and expertise.

 Recent funded projects have included:

 - Children’s literature in the Brezhnev period: a sociolinguistic study of the ideological formation of the last Soviet generation